awsdocs/aws-codecommit-user-guide/doc_source/how-to-push-large-repositories.md

 ```
 python incremental-repo-migration.py -b 500
 ```
-This will push the local repo incrementally in batches of 500 commits\.
-If you decide to change the batch size again when migrating the repository \(for example, if you decide to decrease the batch size after an unsuccessful attempt\), remember to use the `-c` option to remove the batch tags before resetting the batch size with `-b`:
+This pushes the local repo incrementally in batches of 500 commits\.
+If you decide to change the batch size again when you migrate the repository \(for example, if you decide to decrease the batch size after an unsuccessful attempt\), remember to use the `-c` option to remove the batch tags before resetting the batch size with `-b`:

 ```
 python incremental-repo-migration.py -c